Lux3n-git/luxclient/world/chat.md

 Chat is range restricted to be local.
 Messages are only seen within a 1000 block radius from the sending player (plus an additional block in range for each each block abovey=100).
-This range restriction can be bypassed by using chat groups or direct messages.
-  Namelayer allows the creation of chat groups.
+This range restriction can be bypassed by using chat groups or direct messages.Namelayer allows the creation of chat groups.
 Chat groups are managed with Namelayer which includes functionality for inviting and removing players from groups.

 -&l/g <group> [message]
   &r&fAlias: &l/groupchat &l/gchat &l/gc&r&f: Changes chat group to specified group.